 Because our ancestors typically didn’t often move far, our research should begin with the records for the county and neighbor counties where our ancestors lived.
 For this reason, we have organized our research and this website by county, creating a set of master documents that we fondly call the BDs (for big documents).
 We have created BDs for 20 counties where Kidds are found in significant numbers, or where their presence in the county was significant to their migration path.
 The BDs are organized:

-To date (December 2023) we have gathered and compiled records for 20 Virginia counties over the past decade.
+To date (October 2024) we have gathered and compiled records for 20 Virginia counties over the past decade.
 Organizing, analyzing and evaluating this material is not easy, and most of these compilations are not ready to be shared widely.
 We are committed to upload them as soon as we can, given that one of us still works full-time.
 Below is a list of the counties we have researched so far, and when we hope to have each BD available.
 Each of the county compilations is a PDF.
 From the list below, choose the link to the county you are interested in.
 You can view the document on this site, or you can download the file to your computer or tablet and search them using your PDF viewer.
 If you do not know the Virginia county of your Kidd ancestors, work back from what you do know.

-ALBEMARLE COUNTY, 1744-1851, (127 pages, 470 footnotes) - NEW, December 2023!
+ALBEMARLE COUNTY, 1744-1851, (127 pages, 470 footnotes) - New, December 2023

 AMELIA, DINWIDDIE & NOTTOWAY, 1734-1853 (154 pages, 550 footnotes) - Updated, December 2021

-AMHERST COUNTY, 1761-1850 (125 pages, 409 footnotes) - NEW, February 2023!
+AMHERST COUNTY, 1761-1850 (125 pages, 409 footnotes) - New, February 2023

 BRUNSWICK COUNTY, 1732-1865 (63 pages, 187 footnotes) - June 2021